Azure/CanadaPubSecALZ/docs/architecture.md

 * App Management Zone (OZ), an optional network for app management servers in the spoke.
 * All zones would allow management traffic from the Management Access Zone (OZ).

+> Automation code deploys generic network security groups (NSGs) without the above traffic flow restrictions as they are dependent on the application architecture.
+The NSG rules can be customized to control subnet-to-subnet traffic within a virtual network by customizing the automation code.
+Each subnet in the spoke virtual network has its own User Defined Route (UDR).
+This allows for scenarios in which subnets can have different routing rules.
+It is possible for a single User Defined Route to be associated with many spoke subnets by customizing the automation code.

 ---

 ## 6. Logging